-This homemade kahlua recipe starts with freshly brewed coffee instead of instant granules.
+This homemade kahlua recipe starts with freshly brewed coffee instead of instant coffee granules.
 It’s great for gift giving or simply indulging yourself.

 I love the flavor of coffee, so it’s no surprise that I also love Kahlua.
 It’s not something I have often, but Kahlua with a little splash of cream makes a dandy little dessert.
 Trust me.